idandrutz-MrRandom/UniFramework-AnythingFramework/README.md

     -- validate here: cooldown, range, ownership checks, etc.
     -- return early to silently reject without replicating

+    if not player then
+        -- NPC path: C_Punch.Start was never called on any client, -- so replicate it now so clients can play the attack animation.
+        -- C_Punch.Start has a player ownership guard to prevent looping.
         Packet:Fire({
+            Module = "Punch",
+            Function = "Start",
+            Character = char,
+        })
+    end

+    -- Replicate the confirmed effect to all clients Packet:Fire({
         Module = "Punch",
         Function = "Effects",